top of page

 1. Who do you want to be your successor trustee?

-The successor trustee is the person who inherits the job of trustee when you are gone.
+The successor trustee is the person who inherits the job of trustee after you die.
 This person's job is to administer your trust and ultimately distribute trust property to your named beneficiaries.
 This might be the most important decision you make when it comes to creating your revocable living trust.
 Why?
-Because the trustee has broad discretion and responsibility and can be the difference between a nightmare situation and heaven on earth.
+Because the trustee has broad discretion and responsibility and can be the difference between a nightmare Freddy Krueger-like situation, and heaven on earth.
 Hence, pick someone you really trust and know you can count on.

 2. Pick an Alternate Successor Trustee